 Principles of Church Planting (CP 201) provides an overview of the biblical basis of church planting, the need for team-based church planting, the challenges of church planting, effective church planting strategies, and an introduction to church planting finances and staffing.
 Students visit current church plants during the semester.
+3 credit hours

-Strategies in Church Planting (CP 300) explores a broad range of effective strategies for church planting, enabling the church planting team to determine the model and strategies most effective local their situation.
-Topics include: understanding local culture; fund raising strategies; gathering a core/leadership team; advertising; prelaunch strategies; etc. Students develop a planting strategy, from the choosing of the church plant location through to the end of the first year of the church plant.
+Strategies in Church Planting (CP 300) explores a broad range of effective strategies for church planting, enabling the church planting team to determine the model and strategies most effective their local situation.
+Topics include: for understanding local culture, fund raising strategies, gathering a core/leadership team, advertising, prelaunch strategies, etc. Students develop a planting strategy, from the choosing of the church plant location through to the end of the first year of the church plant.
 Pre-requisite: Principles of Church Planting.

 Principles and Practices of Discipleship (CE 301) studies the biblical mandate, history, current realities, breadth, and challenges of Christian discipleship.
-Emphasis is placed on 'best practices' of those churches which take seriously their responsibility to facilitate Christian discipleship.
+Emphasis is placed on studying the 'best practices' of those churches which take seriously their responsibility to facilitate Christian discipleship.

-Homiletics (PM 301) introduces the student to preaching.
+2 credit hours Alternate years, spring Homiletics (PM 301) introduces the student to preaching.
 Emphasis is placed on the principles and practices underlying the preparation and delivery of effective, creative, dynamic sermons.
-Topics include discovering and studying the text, the role of the Holy Spirit in sermon preparation and delivery, the importance of voice and body language, various sermon structures, finding and using sermon illustrations, and the spiritual development of the preacher.
+Topics include: discovering and studying the text, the role of the Holy Spirit in sermon preparation and delivery, the importance of voice and body language, various sermon structures, finding and using sermon illustrations, and the spiritual development of the preacher.
 Students practice preaching in the class and are coached by both their peers and the professor.